Level/leveldown/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the [changelog](CHANGELOG.md).

+## v5.0.0-rc1

+This is a rewrite to N-API - which is a huge milestone, achieved without an impact on write performance - and an upgrade to `abstract-leveldown` v6, which solves long-standing issues around serialization and type support.

+### N-API rewrite

+N-API is the latest interface for native addons in Node.js.
+Main benefit is that `leveldown` became independent of the V8 version, which means it will be compatible with future versions of Node.js.
+As long as the native code doesn't change, it doesn't need to be recompiled as new versions of Node.js are released.
+This helps greatly with both maintenance and when delivering code to consumers.

+Because N-API has an experimental status in node 6 and early 8.x releases, support of node 6 has been dropped and the minimum node version for `leveldown` is now 8.6.0.

+### Prebuilt binaries are now shipped in npm package

+Previously, they were downloaded from GitHub by an npm `postinstall` script.

+### Range options are now serialized

+Previously, range options like `lt` were passed through as-is by `abstract-leveldown`, unlike keys.
+For `leveldown` it means that range option types other than a string or Buffer will be stringified.

+### The rules for range options have been relaxed

+Because `null`, `undefined`, zero-length strings and zero-length buffers are significant types in encodings like `bytewise` and `charwise`, they became valid as range options in `abstract-leveldown`.
+This means `db.iterator({ gt: undefined })` is not the same as `db.iterator({})`.

+In the case of `leveldown`, when used by itself, the aforementioned change means that `db.iterator({ gt: undefined })` is now effectively the same as `db.iterator({ gt: 'undefined' })`, making it explicit that `leveldown` only supports strings and buffers.

+### Seeking became part of official `abstract-leveldown` API

+As a result of this, the `target` argument in `iterator.seek(target)` is now serialized.
+Meaning any type other than a string or Buffer will be stringified.
+Like before, if the result is a zero-length string or Buffer, an error will be thrown.

+### Nullish values are rejected

+In addition to rejecting `null` and `undefined` as _keys_, `abstract-leveldown` now also rejects these types as _values_, due to preexisting significance in streams and iterators.

+### Zero-length array keys are rejected

+Though this was already the case, `abstract-leveldown` has replaced the behavior with an explicit `Array.isArray()` check and a new error message.

+### The `sync` option of `chainedBatch` has moved

+The `sync` option has moved to `chainedBatch.write(options)`.
+Previously, `sync` was half-documented and half-implemented.

 ## v4

 Dropped support for node 4.
 No other breaking changes.